-(9-10) presentation's key points and often using a variety of support its points.
-Uses examples, but with little reference to resources or evidence.
-Personal lacks supporting evidence. ( 0- evidence/sources.
+Coherence (30pts) ideas and uses fairly sophisticated transitional devices.
+Some logical links are absent or faulty.
+Each paragraph matches the central idea of the paper or presentation.
+(24-27) structure.
+Uses transitions simply and sequentially.
+On their own, each paragraph responds to the no real structured coherence.
+Paragraphs lack structure and not all sections relate directly to central idea.
+(18-21) lacks coherence.
+(0- 18) Support (10pts) Uses evidence appropriately and effectively.
+(9-10) Begins to offer reasons to support paper or presentation's key points and often using a variety of evidence/sources.
 Makes connections between ideas and evidence, but doesn't fully use evidence effectively.
-(8-9) they aren't directly connected or relevant.
-Personal experience and assumptions are common. ( 7-8 ) narrative dominates informed narrative.
-(6-7) 6) Style (10pts) Chooses words with precision and uses specificity.
+(8-9) Uses generalization or opinions to support its points.
+Uses examples, but they aren't directly connected or relevant.
+Personal experience and assumptions are common.
+(7-8) with little reference to resources or evidence.
+Personal irrelevant details or lacks supporting evidence.
+(0- Style (10pts) Chooses words with precision and uses specificity.
 Sentences are clearly structured and carefully focused, not rambling.
-(9- 10) Uses words accurately and effectively but not necessarily with precision.
+(9-10) Uses words accurately and effectively but not necessarily with precision.
 Sentences are clear, structured, and focused, though some may be awkward or incomplete.
 (8-9) Uses vague and general words.
 May use some inappropriate language.
 Sentences are structured correctly, but perhaps unfocused, repetitive or confusing.
 (7-8) Vague, abstract, and personal in content.
 Several awkward sentences.
 Sentence structure is simple and doesn't facilitate understanding.
-(6- 7) Awkward sentences throughout.
+(6-7) Awkward sentences throughout.
 Misuse of words.
-Inappropriate language. ( 0 - 6 ) Mechanics (10pts) Entirely free of spelling, punctuation, and grammatical errors.
+Inappropriate language.
+(0-6) Mechanics (10pts) Entirely free of spelling, punctuation, and grammatical errors.
 (9-10) Contains a small amount of errors that challenge the reader or listener, but don't interfere with understanding.
-(8- 9) Several mechanical errors that interfere with meaning, but don't impede overall understanding.
-(7-8) Many mechanical errors that challenge meaning.
-Hard to understand connections.
-(6-7) Many mechanical errors making it impossible to understand.
+(8-9) Several mechanical errors that interfere with meaning, but don't impede overall understanding.
+(7-8) Many mechanical errors making it impossible to understand.
 (0-6)